fabriziosalmi/k8s/README.md

 *   Integrate `local-path-provisioner` as an optional, more robust storage solution in `install.sh` and `manage.sh`.
 *   Support for other CNIs (e.g., Flannel, Cilium) in `install.sh`.
 *   Parameterize more options via command-line arguments instead of editing scripts.
-*   Improve error handling and reporting.
+*   Improve error handling and reporting across all scripts.
 *   Add basic backup/restore helpers to `manage.sh`.

 ---